 Example 1: If you do a handstand, while the unicycle is laying on the floor, this is a non-unicycle trick, because the main action is the handstand.

-Example 2: If you do a handstand on the unicycle, while it is standing upside down, this is a unicycle trick, because the main action is balancing the unicycle while doing the handstand.
+Example 2: If you do a handstand on the unicycle, while it is upright with only the tire on touching the ground, this is a unicycle trick, because the main action is balancing the unicycle while doing the handstand.